The Potomac Hotel: Design

-Benjamin Forgey, the architectural critic at The Washington Post, was unimpressed by the Mandarin Oriental's architecture.
+Benjamin Forgey, the architectural critic at The Washington Post, was unimpressed by the hotel's architecture.
 He called it lacking in freshness, "dry, [a] by-the-numbers take on an old tradition.
 It's a sort of habit."
-Architect Mark Boekenheide said his goal was to make the Mandarin Oriental look significantly different from the office buildings of The Portals (designed by local architect Arthur Cotton Moore), and yet compatible with them.
+Architect Mark Boekenheide said his goal was to make the hotel look significantly different from the office buildings of The Portals (designed by local architect Arthur Cotton Moore), and yet compatible with them.
 He succeeded, Forgey agreed, but at a price: The hotel was too reminiscent of the 1986 additions to the Willard InterContinental Washington, which left the Mandarin Oriental looking dated.
 "A much bolder gesture was called for to connect the new building to the waterfront," Forgey concluded.
 "And that's the story in a nutshell.
 The architecture of this prominent building needed more boldness and sophistication.
 It didn't have to be a Willard-come-lately."

-Former Restaurants

-The Mandarin Oriental Washington, D.C., featured two restaurants when it opened: the formal CityZen and the informal Cafe Mozu.

-CityZen

-CityZen opened in September 2004, and its name was a play on the word "citizen".
-CityZen is located in a very high-ceilinged room decorated with soothing colors and soft, warm lighting.
-The kitchen is visible from many of the tables.
-Executive chef Eric Ziebold left The French Laundry in California to lead CityZen.
-Tom Sietsma, the food critic for The Washington Post, had unqualified, extraordinary praise for CityZen: "If you really care about food, you owe yourself an evening at CityZen. (..)
-CityZen is still a young restaurant.
-But already it's an important one."
-He called the food "often-extraordinary", and CityZen "tantalizingly close to the gold standard."
-CityZen was named best new restaurant of the year by the Restaurant Association of Metropolitan Washington in June 2005.

-The Mandarin Oriental announced that CityZen will close permanently on December 6, 2014, because Chef Ziebold left to open a new venue in downtown D.C. in spring 2015.
-Rather than find a new chef, the hotel decided to close CityZen, and allow the new chef to create a new restaurant.

-CafeMozu

-Cafe Mozu was located on the hotel's first floor.
-The restaurant featured high ceilings, a view of the Tidal Basin and monuments, and walls adorned with a chrome-and-walnut grid.
-The restaurant patio overlooked the hotel's garden courtyard.
-Sietsma called it "significant", with "understated elegance".
-He gave slightly qualified praise to the food of executive chef Hidemasa Yamamoto, which was largely Far Eastern cuisine infused with European touches.
+Location